Cphys-Gaski/PSO_FilterWheel_MCF/README.md

 # PSO_FilterWheel_MCF
-PSO program to optimize the magnetic field of a filter wheel to find values of position and magnetic moment
+PSO program to optimize the magnetic field of a filter wheel to find values of position and magnetic moment.

 Author: Yako Irusta Salles

 Email: yakoirusta@correo.ugr.es